sjhloco/build_fabric/README.md

 | `num_borders` | 2   | *Number of border switches in increments of 2 up to a maximum of 4*
 | `num_leafs`   | 4   | *Number of leaf switches in increments of 2 up to a maximum of 10*

-***num_intf:*** The total number of interfaces per-device-type is required to make the interface assignment declarative by ensuring that non-defined interfaces are reset to their default settings
+***num_intf:*** The total number of interfaces *per-device-type* is required to make the interface assignment declarative by ensuring that non-defined interfaces are reset to their default values

 | Key    | Value  | Information |
 |--------|--------|-------------|